Win-C/Win-C/README.md

 ### Hi, I'm Winnie. 👋

-I'm a full-stack software engineer 👩🏻‍💻 with a budding interest in cybersecurity 🕵🏻‍♀️.
-I like to build 🏗 and bring ideas 💡 to life 🤖.
+I'm a full-stack software engineer with a budding interest in cybersecurity 🕵🏻‍♀️.
+I like to build 🏗 and bring ideas 💡 to life.

 I'm looking for new opportunities so please reach out if you want to connect about shared interests or have ways to collaborate!